Analysis | The electoral demise of ‘defund the police’

 While there are nuances in all of these races, the message is unmistakable.
 Defund advocates said their goal wasn’t a lawless society in which nobody would police their cities and counties; they pitched “defund” as merely being about cutting, rather than eliminating, funding.
 But when that message was on the ballot and its advocates ran on it and its variants, it failed decisively even in decidedly blue areas.

-All of which should serve notice to some of the Democratic Party’s more liberal elements that perhaps their message was as bad as party leaders rather quickly realized it was.
+All of this should serve notice to some of the Democratic Party’s more liberal elements that perhaps their message was as bad as party leaders rather quickly realized it was.